Richard Hodgson (publisher)

-Richard Hodgson (1804, in Wimpole Street, Marylebone, Central London – 4 May 1872, in Chingford, Essex) was an English publisher and amateur astronomer.
+Richard Hodgson (1804, in Wimpole Street, Marylebone, Central London – 4 May 1872, in Chingford, Essex) was an English publisher and astronomer.

 Educated at Lewes, Hodgson worked for some years at a banking-house in Lombard Street.
 In 1834 he joined Boys & Graves to form Hodgson, Boys & Graves.
 In 1836 he formed with Henry Graves the publishing company Hodgson & Graves.
 In 1839 their company founded The Art Journal.
-In 1841 Hodgson retired from publishing to work on daguerrotypy.
+In 1841 Hodgson retired from publishing to work on daguerrotype.
 In the late 1840s he created the Hawkwood estate.
 After a number of years of achieving considerable success in daguerrotypy, he worked on telescopic and microscopic observations.

 According to his obituary in the Monthly Notices of the Royal Astronomical Society: